stamat/poops/README.md

 * `out` - the output path, can be a directory or a file path, but please just use it as a filename
 * `options` - the options for the bundler.
 You can apply most of the esbuild options that are not in conflict with Poops.
 See [esbuild's options](https://esbuild.github.io/api/#build-api) for more info.

-Options:
+**Options:**
 * `sourcemap` - whether to generate sourcemaps or not, sourcemaps are generated only for non-minified files since they are useful for debugging.
-Default is `false`
+Default is `false`.
+This is a direct esbuild option
 * `minify` - whether to minify the output or not, minification is performed by Terser and is only applied to non-minified files.
 Default is `false`
 * `mangle` - whether to mangle the output or not, mangling is performed by Terser and this is the only Terser oprion.
 Default is `false`
 * `justMinified` - whether you want to have a minified file as output only.
 Removes the non-minified file from the output.
 Useful for production builds.
 Default is `false`